schlomest/personal-website/content/projects/snake-on-a-plane/index.md

 ![Snake Movement 1](snake-move-1.png) ![Snake Movement 2](snake-move-2.png)

-At this point I had an understanding of how I could move a snake around the board.
-I could reuse the drawing code I wrote for filling in or removing squares on the board.
-The only difference was that the user shouldn’t manually move the snake into each position.
-The user only tells the snake when to turn.
-The snake should be moving on its own.

 To simulate the snake’s movement, I needed to update the snake’s position over time.
 In order to continually update the snake’s position over time, I opened a new thread after initializing the GUI widgets.

 ```python